Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 1. Building the source code available in this repo (see instructions below)
 2. Installing the latest stable release or pre-release from [NuGet](https://www.nuget.org/packages/Esri.ArcGISRuntime.Toolkit)
+    * `ARSceneView` is included as part of the [AR Toolkit](https://www.nuget.org/packages/Esri.ArcGISRuntime.ARToolkit/) package.

 ## Features

+- ARSceneView: Part of the AR Toolkit, enables integration of GIS content and ARKit/ARCore.
 - Bookmarks: Shows bookmarks, from a map, scene, or a list; navigates the associated MapView/SceneView when a bookmark is selected.
 - Compass: Shows a compass direction when the map is rotated.
 Auto-hides when the map points north up.
 - FeatureDataField: Displays and optionally allows editing of a single field attribute of a feature.